The Grace of GOD

 • The GOD whom they serve is the All-Knowing, Pardon Giver GOD; The GOD whom we serve too; The One of whom His purifying grace makes our world worthy of living still.

 A powerful message for us whom GOD called in the ministry: when He call us to serve Him, He remove everything that hinders us to obey.
-Then He equipped us not with material things that would become a burden along the way, but with faith, and in full submission, strength and confidence, that no matter what happen He will be with us, go before us, shield and carry us through every heat and coldness of the day.
+Then He equipped us not with material things that would become a burden along the way, but with faith, and in full submission, strength and confidence in His promise that no matter what happen He will be with us, go before us, shield and carry us through every heat and coldness of the changing seasons.
 That we must, with much tribulation should obey Him, in teaching and preaching His words; whether we think we are worthy or not in people’s eyes, whether they believe us or contend us, whether they accept us or reject us, we have to grow, go and glow in His words.
-Many trials and tribulation we will encounter and have to face still, but let them be as they are, for they are just given for us to witness how the LORD will deliver us in His Might with miracles and wonders; so that our faith will be more becoming solid and stronger.

 Let us take heed to His calling; be ready to answer the call.
 Not minding the whys and what we might be, For He know who are we in his sight.
 And as we go, carry within us His promise that every steps of our way, He is with us; helping us, as we are doing the best we can in moving forward; trusting Him that as we prepare ourselves in facing every challenges with courage; He is working in us unto the perfecting of our wholehearted faith to our Master JESUS CHRIST who never fails.